Skip navigation

 Follow instructions on not eating and drinking before surgery.

 You may need to stop taking medicines, including narcotic pain relievers, on or before the day of the exam.
-DO NOT change or stop taking any medicines without first talking to your health care provider.
+Do not change or stop taking any medicines without first talking to your surgeon.

 Follow any other instructions for how to prepare for the procedure.